paulotruta/alexa-skill-llm-intent/README.md

 - `llm_key`-> llm provider API key.
 - `llm_model` -> the model name/version to use with the provider API.
 Set to 'webhook' to proxy request as POST to `llm_api_url`, and sending `llm_key` as the `token` key of the json body.

-### Modifying Skill Package

-You can modify the skill package by changing the `skill-package/interactionModels/custom/en-US.json` file.
-This file contains the intents, slots and utterances that the skill will use to interact with the user.

-`skill-package/skill.json` contains the skill metadata, such as the name, description, and invocation name.
-This is not required to be changed to only run the skill in development mode, but will be necessary if you ever want to use this in a live environment as a published skill.

-For more information about the `skill-package` structure, check the [ASK CLI documentation](https://developer.amazon.com/en-US/docs/alexa/smapi/skill-package-api-reference.html#skill-package-format).

 ## Creating an Alexa Skill

 To use this template, you need to have a skill in your Alexa Developer Console.
 You can do this in the the Alexa Developer Console itself and upload a build package manually, or use the ASK CLI to create a new project using this repository as template.